Adult Continuing Healthcare - Richmond

 Nursing Home staff and GPs will use the standard referral form.
 Once completed the referral should be sent to Richmond CHC generic mailbox: richmond.chc@nhs.net

-For children preparing for transition into Adult CHC services, referrals should come from Richmond Children’s Continuing Healthcare team or from the allocated Social Worker when the person is aged between 16 and 17 years of age.
+For children preparing for Transition into Adult CHC Services, referrals should come from Richmond Children’s Continuing Care Team or from the allocated Social Worker when the person is 17 years of age.

-The referral should come with a Checklist and Transition Referral form which must be sent to Richmond Referral Portal:
+The referral should come with a Checklist and Transition Referral form which must be sent to Richmond Referral Portal at https://referral-portal.chshealthcare.co.uk